tc39/proposal-temporal/docs/duration.md

 **Parameters:**

-- `other` (`Temporal.Duration` or value convertible to one): The duration to add.
+- `other` (`Temporal.Duration` or value convertible to one): The duration to add, or subtract if negative.
-- `options` (optional object): An object with properties representing options for the addition.
+- `options` (optional object): An object with properties representing options for the addition or subtraction.
   The following option is recognized:
-  - `relativeTo` (`Temporal.PlainDate`, `Temporal.ZonedDateTime`, or value convertible to one of those): The starting point to use when adding years, months, weeks, and days.
+  - `relativeTo` (`Temporal.PlainDate`, `Temporal.ZonedDateTime`, or value convertible to one of those): The starting point to use when adding or subtracting years, months, weeks, and days.

 **Returns:** a new `Temporal.Duration` object which represents the sum of the durations of `duration` and `other`.

-This method adds `other` to `duration`, resulting in a longer duration.
+This method adds `other` to `duration`.
+If `other` is positive, this results in a longer duration.

+Adding a negative duration is equivalent to subtracting the absolute value of that duration, and results in a shorter duration.
+To perform `a` minus `b`, use the idiom `a.add(b.negated())`.

 The `other` argument is an object with properties denoting a duration, such as `{ hours: 5, minutes: 30 }`, or a string such as `PT5H30M`, or a `Temporal.Duration` object.
 If `other` is not a `Temporal.Duration` object, then it will be converted to one as if it were passed to `Temporal.Duration.from()`.